Level of Study

 Objectives and Content

-- develop ideas for analytical and (to some extend) numerical solutions to the problem
+- can develop ideas for analytical and (to some extent) numerical solutions to the problem

 Required Previous Knowledge